dana-and-monsters/MusicLab5/README.md

 This repository contains the data jockeying notebook by Cagri Erdem and building on Cagri's work, Dana Swarbrick conducted the data analysis on the MusicLab IMU data for [RPPW2021](https://www.uio.no/ritmo/english/news-and-events/events/conferences/2021/RPPW/).

-MusicLab5_DJ.ipynb - Cagri's data jockeying notebook
+*MusicLab5_DJ.ipynb - Cagri's data jockeying notebook
-MusicLab5_DataAnalysis_20210610.ipynb - built on Cagri's notebook but to enable looping through the motion.
+*MusicLab5_DataAnalysis_20210610.ipynb - built on Cagri's notebook but to enable looping through the motion.
-MusicLab5_DataAnalysis_ExtractPerformances_20210611.ipynb - script to identify the start of the performances in the motion data.
+*MusicLab5_DataAnalysis_ExtractPerformances_20210611.ipynb - script to identify the start of the performances in the motion data.
-MusicLab5_DataAnalysis_Animations_20210614.ipynb - script to create animations from the motion data MusicLab5_DataAnalysis_Filtering_20210617.ipynb - script to conduct filtering and
+*MusicLab5_DataAnalysis_Animations_20210614.ipynb - script to create animations from the motion data *MusicLab5_DataAnalysis_Filtering_20210617.ipynb - script to conduct filtering